 (c) lay before the Parliament and publish a copy of Audit Scotland’s accounts and the auditor's report on them;

-(d) appoint three of the five members of Audit Scotland’s board on such terms and conditions as the SCPA determines;
+(d) appoint three of the five members of Audit Scotland on such terms and conditions as the SCPA determines

-(e) appoint one of these three members as chair of Audit Scotland’s board.
+(e) appoint one of these three members to preside at meetings of Audit Scotland.